cs4241-21a/a1-gettingstarted/README.md

 ### Design Achievements
 - **Used the Comic Neue from Google Fonts**: I used Comic Neue as the font for the primary copy text in my site.
 I also added multiple variants, such as bold, italic, light, etc. for optimal customization
 - **Used a color palette from Adobe Color**: Created a color palette that is color-blind accessible for use in my site, and displayed all of the colors throughout the site.
 I included an image of the color wheel in the images folder for reference

+### Custom Achievements
+- **Created script for activating image, text, and anchor**: All three are set to display="none" and given IDs in the html at first load.
+When the button is clicked, it finds them and sets their display to block to make them appear, but turns the div "wow" invisible.
+It also changes the button's text to say from "Enjoy ;)" to "Wow!".
+When the button is clicked again, it makes the div fade in and then fade out with custom scripts in the JS in the header.